monero-ecosystem/promo-video/ringct.md

 In the simplest sense, we can rewrite this equation as rct = a random value + a real value.

 You can publish the value rct to the rest of the network as an output, and the network can use this to verify that your transaction is legitimate.
 This can be used to verfy the sum of the inputs used in the transaction is the sum of the outputs.
-However, since an outside observer does not know what the variable x you generated earlier is, an outside observer has no way of knowing how much was spent in the transaction.
+However, since an outside observer does not know what the variable x you generated earlier is, he has no way of knowing how much was spent in the transaction.

 ## x) - The end?